bitnulleins/bitnulleins/README.md

 ### :man_technologist: About Me

-I'm a Computer Scientist for AI in Business and Research.
+I'm a computer scientist for AI in business and research.

 * ⚓️ Living in Hamburg, Northern Germany.
-* 🎓 M.Sc. in Computer Science with focus on Data Science.
+* 🎓 M.Sc. in computer science with focus on data science.
 *  <a href="https://keikogi.bitnulleins.de" target="_blank"><img width="19" height="19" align="center" src="https://keikogi.bitnulleins.de/?belt=1e9426&uniform=F0F0F0&style=noto" /></a> Green belt in $\text{松涛館}$-Karate.

 ### :hammer_and_wrench: Languages and Tools